plmcdowe/54100/README.md

    - SQLite-ML-Files is documented in this README first because it is the primary effort.
    - There are two implementation guides:
        1. Ubuntu desktop on a physical host
        2. Virtualized Ubuntu desktop in Oracle Box.
-   - Shout out to
 ### 2. 📂 [IOT-Arduino-Pi5](https://github.com/plmcdowe/54100/tree/d2fcb17aec2104accbf6aa3f85e82535e7ac0abe/IOT-Arduino-Pi5)
    - This directory contains all files necessary to run SQLite-ML on a Raspberry Pi 5 with data from an Arduino Giga R1.
    - IOT-Arduino-Pi5 is documented after SQLite-ML-Files.